YOUR PERFECT WEDDING DAY TIMELINE

-You’ve put a lot of hard work into planning your wedding, and sometimes you will not always get to see the reception area until guests have come in and set their bags and coats down!
-This allows your photographer to capture the untouched reception details… to be 100% sure you’ll be able to see all your thoughtful planning beauty!
+You’ve put a lot of hard work and efford into planning and decorating the wedding reception venue with the most beautiful details.
+This extra time will also allows photographer to capture all the untouched reception details… to be 100% sure you’ll be able to see all your thoughtful planning beauty!

-This is also time when photographer will probably want to do your formal group photos, if you are planning any.
-Photographer will also take a newly married for some beautiful couple photos.
+This is the time when photographer will probably want to do your formal photographs, if you are planning any.
+Photographer will also take a newly married for some beautiful couple photographs fallowing by wedding party photographs.

-For the rest of the reception, photographer will capture lots of lovely informal shots of you chatting with all your guests and capture the atmosphere of your reception – this is the best time of the day to get all the relaxed, natural, unposed and candid photos that everyone loves.
-If you are worried that your guests will be bored or hungry in this time, have some drinks available, provide canapés for them to taste, and consider having some entertainment, such as live musicians or some games.
+For the rest of the cocktail hour photographer will capture lots of lovely informal photographs of you chatting with all your guests and capture the atmosphere of it – this is the best time of the day to get all the relaxed, natural, unposed and candid photos that everyone loves.
+If you are worried that your guests will be bored or hungry in this time, have some drinks available, provide canapés for them to taste and consider having some entertainment, such as live musicians or some games.

 Cocktail hour time ends when your venue or caterer calls you to be seated for the wedding breakfast.

-It is up to you whether you choose to have your wedding speeches before your meal, or afterwards.
+It is up to you whether you choose to have your wedding speeches before your meal or after.
 Some couples choose to have speeches between each meal course.
 But bear in mind that speeches could be distracted by caterers, when they are trying to clean up all plates.
 If you decide to have speeches before your meal, I suggest planning your time as the caterers may be waiting to serve a first course, especially if it is a hot course.
 If you decide to have your speeches after your meal, bear in mind that sometimes it can be longer than planned and don’t want your evening guests waiting to come into the room.
 Speeches work better when they are shorter.
 A maximum of ten minutes per person is usually plenty.